TKO — TKO Group Holdings, Inc.

 3. Forward Guidance and Outlook

-- Media rights, global partnerships, live events, and financial incentive packages (FIPs) are expected to significantly contribute to revenue and EBITDA growth.
+- Media rights agreements, global partnerships, live events, and financial incentive packages (FIPs) expected to contribute significantly to revenue.

 4. Bad News, Challenges, or Points of Concern